sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		- Finding components that are in stock and ship quickly

 	Sierra Buckley
+		- chorus is difficult to get working
+		- components needed for testing (EPL)
 	Chris Crider

 # PWM Hybrid Synth Weekly Progress Report